SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a simple program that reads from the console a sequence of usernames and keeps a collection with only the unique ones.
+Create a program that reads a sequence of usernames and keeps a collection with only the unique ones.

-Print the collection on the console in order of insertion:
+Print the unique usernames on the console in order of insertion.

 ## Examples
 | **Input** | **Output** |